Federated Automatic Differentiation: Federated Automatic Differentiation

 This implies that forward-mode federated auto-differentiation can be done by following the same procedure as in \cref{example:basic_fed_comp}, but applying it to both the function values $v_j$ and derivatives $\dot{v}_j$.
 A side-by-side comparison of computing $f(x)$ versus computing $f(x)$ and $\partial f/\partial x$ via forward-mode \fad is given in \cref{table:forward_mode_fad}.
-Our presentation here is drawn from \citep[Table 2]{autodiff_survey}, in part due to our admiration for the authors' wonderful exposition, and in part to demonstrate the conceptual similarities between forward-mode \fad and forward mode AD.
+Our presentation here is drawn from \citep[Table 2]{autodiff_survey}, in part due to our admiration for the authors' wonderful exposition, and in part to demonstrate the conceptual similarities between forward-mode \fad and forward-mode AD.

-The crucial observation is that this computation simply requires augmenting each step of \cref{example:basic_fed_comp} (or alternatively, each node in \cref{fig:fed_computation_graph_1}) with the computation of an appropriate derivative, while keeping the communication patterns the same.

-Each of~\cref{eq:forward_mode_transform_1,eq:forward_mode_transform_2} illustrates an important principle: When performing \fad, Jacobians must necessarily be communicated across device boundaries.
-In contrast, in computing derivatives for training traditional machine learning models, gradients are usually specified in an abstract manner compatible with single-process implementation.
-In order to execute in a distributed fashion, the execution environment must analyze the data flow at runtime in order to scalably compute this gradient. \fad, on the other hand, results in derivative computations which internally contain specifications of what data must live on what machine, and therefore explicitly specify communication patterns.
+Each of~\cref{eq:forward_mode_transform_1,eq:forward_mode_transform_2} illustrates an important principle: When performing \fad, derivatives must necessarily be communicated across device boundaries.
+Since communication bandwidth is often a critical limitation in federated systems, the size and shape of these derivatives may be crucial to the feasibility of computing the derivative of a particular federated computation.
+As we will see below, analogously to centralized AD, the size of the derivatives which flow across communication boundaries may be significantly altered by the mode in which we compute \fad.

-\subsection{Reverse-Mode \fad}
+\subsection{Reverse-Mode \Fad}

-Reverse-accumulation mode may also be defined in the federated setting.
-However, reverse-mode differentiation requires both re-addressing the same set of clients and reversing the communication patterns.
-This is in direct analogy with reverse-mode accumulation in centralized AD, where a forward pass first `populates' the necessary intermediate variables, and then a backwards pass propagates derivatives of outputs with respect to intermediate variables, until reaching the variables of interest.
+In centralized AD, particularly for machine learning applications, reverse-mode accumulation has obvious operational advantages to forward accumulation.
+Reverse-accumulation mode may also be defined in the federated setting, where, in direct analogy with centralized AD, it requires both re-addressing the same set of clients and reversing the communication patterns.